DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Methods

 \subsection{Adaptive Modality-Specific Mixture-of-Experts}

 The adaptive modality expert selection strategy is primarily designed for an original textual LLM, dynamically distinguishing between audio experts and text experts based on modality load.
 The goal is to ensure minimal impairment to the language capabilities of the original LLM.
 Specifically, as shown in Algorithm \ref{alg:AMEPT}, an initial MoE model that has undergone stage 1 modality alignment training is used.
-For unimodal input data, the token load rates of all experts for both modalities are calculated, as illustrated in Figure \ref{fig:token_load}.
-According to step 1 in Algorithm \ref{alg:AMEPT}, those experts with low text token load but high audio token load are selected as audio experts, while the others are designated as text experts.
-As shown in Figure \ref{fig:token_load}, for example, in the first layer, the expert with index 5 (starting from 0) is selected as an audio expert because its load rate for the audio modality is significantly higher than that for the text modality.
+For unimodal input data, the token load rates of all experts for both modalities are calculated.
+According to Algorithm \ref{alg:AMEPT}, those experts with low text token load but high audio token load are selected as audio experts, while the others are designated as text experts.
 This adaptive selection approach fully utilizes the text experts with low load in the original MoE LLM, while also ensuring that the selected experts are suitable for processing the audio modality.
 In this way, the strategy minimizes the impact on the original LLM while fitting the audio modality as much as possible.